Cenrax/strawberry-phi/README.md

 ### Reflection

-Emphasizes the model’s core capability of self-reflection and self-correction.
+Emphasizes the model’s core capability of self-reflection and self-correction

 ### Utilized